 Steam says game is running when it isn’t

 These are the most common ways you can fix Steam saying that game processes are still running when they aren’t.
-In this article, we’ll cover some of the different methods you can utilise in order to remedy this issue.
+In this article, we’ll cover some of the different methods in detail you can utilise in order to fix this issue.

 The first method for solving the issue is restarting your device.
 This will help reboot the Steam application and any relevant data, whilst also ensuring that any corrupt and missing files aren’t causing this game running issue.

 If the system restart didn’t work, try simply restarting the Steam Client.